See what questions

 Treatment for osteoarthritis varies depending on the severity of symptoms, the presence of complications, a person's age and medical history, and other factors.
 Osteoarthritis cannot be cured, but treatment can help to reduce symptoms and minimize destruction of joints and other complications.
 Treatment can include a combination of medication, physical therapy, and surgery.
 For more information on treatment, refer to treatment of osteoarthritis....more »

 A diagnosis of osteoarthritis may be delayed or missed because early symptoms may be mild and intermittent and develop slowly.
 In addition, some people do not experience symptoms in early stages of osteoarthritis.
-Symptoms may also be mistakenly attributed to other conditions and diseases, such as rheumatoid arthritis, minor joint trauma, aging, or excessive ...more misdiagnosis »
+Symptoms may also be mistakenly attributed to other conditions and diseases, such as rheumatoid arthritis, minor joint trauma, aging, or excessive exercise. ...more misdiagnosis »

 The following medical conditions are some of the possible